What are Equity Investments, and How Do They Work?

 What Is Equity?

-• In the case of company liquidation, equity is the money left after a company pays off all debts in the case of liquidation.
+- In the case of a company liquidation, equity refers to the money remaining after a company has settled all its debts.

-• In the case of company acquisition, equity is the money calculated as acquisition value minus all liabilities.
+- In the case of a company acquisition, equity is the money calculated as the acquisition value minus all liabilities.

 What Is Equity Investment?